Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Method

 Each leaf node $l$ stores votes for the semantic class labels, $\mathbf{y}^l = (y^l_1...y^l_{C})$, where $C$ is the number of classes.
 For a feature vector $\mathbf{x}$, we denote the unique leaf of the tree that has $\mathbf{x}\in X_l$ as $\leaf(\mathbf{x})$.
 The prediction of a DT for feature vector $\mathbf{x}$ to be of class $c$ is given by:

 Using this notation, we now describe how to map a DT to a feed-forward NN, with two hidden layers.
 Conceptually, the NN separates the task of evaluating the split nodes and evaluating leaf membership into the first and second hidden layers, respectively.
-See Figure \ref{fig:forward-map_TREE} for a sketch of the following description.
+See Figure~\ref{fig:forward-map_TREE} for a sketch of the following description.

 \textbf{Hidden Layer 1. } The first hidden layer, $H_1$, is constructed with one neuron, $H_1(n)$, per split node in the corresponding DT.
-This neuron evaluates $x_{f(n)} \geq \theta(n)$, and encodes the outcome in its activity, $a(H_1(n))$. $H_1$ is connected to the input layer with the following weights and biases: $w_{{f(n)},H_1(n)} = str_{01}$ and $b_{H_1(n)} = -str_{01} \cdot \theta(n)$.
-The global constant $str_{01}$ sets how rapidly the neuron activation changes as its input crosses its threshold.
+This neuron evaluates $x_{f(n)} \geq \theta_n$, and encodes the outcome in its activity, $a_{H_1(n)}$. $H_1$ is connected to the input layer with weights and biases $w_{{f(n)},H_1(n)} = \alpha_1$ and $b_{H_1(n)} = -\alpha_1 \cdot \theta_n$.
+Recall, $f(n)$ specifies the feature evaluated by split node $n$, and $\alpha_1$ sets how rapidly the neuron activation changes as its input crosses its threshold.
 All other weights in this layer are zero.

-As activation function in $H_1$, \mbox{$a(\cdot) = \tanh(\cdot)$} is used, with a large value for $str_{01}$ to approximate thresholded split decisions.
-During training, $str_{01}$ can be reduced to avoid the problem of diminishing gradients in back-propagation; however, for now we assume $str_{01}$ is a large positive constant.
-Thus, the pattern of activations encodes leaf node membership as follows:
+Note, modeling DTs with oblique split functions simply results in multiple non-zero weights per neuron in this layer.